Follow our SBA 7(a) Paycheck Protection Program Updates here

-All payments will be deferred for 6 months.
+All payments will be deferred for 6 months (10 months for second draw).
 However, interest will continue to accrue over this period.

 Loans can be used to cover payroll cost, rent payments or mortgage interest, and utility payments.
 Rent agreements, mortgage obligations, and utility services start dates must have incurred before February 15th, 2020 to qualify.
 For more information on payroll costs, see below under “What makes up payroll costs?”

 If the proceeds are used for fraudulent purposes, the U.S. government will pursue criminal charges against you.